Holographic shear correlators at low temperatures, and quantum $\eta/s$: Introduction and summary of results

-\ndt {\bf Note added:} While the present paper was in preparation, the papers~\cite{PandoZayas:2025snm,Nian:2025oei,Cremonini:2025yqe} appeared on the arxiv, which have some overlap in the questions addressed with the present paper.
+\ndt {\bf Note added: } While the present paper was in preparation, the papers~\cite{PandoZayas:2025snm,Nian:2025oei,Cremonini:2025yqe} appeared on the arxiv, which have some overlap in the questions addressed with the present paper.
 We found it difficult to compare our results with~\cite{PandoZayas:2025snm,Nian:2025oei}.
-Some of our results, including the low-temperature behavior for the Green's functions and for~$\eta$, disagree in detail with~\cite{Cremonini:2025yqe}, although the qualitative behavior is similar.
 The paper~\cite{Gouteraux:2025exs} also appeared a day before the present paper appeared on the arxiv.
 Our results differ from these results because in the present paper we study an operator with~$\Delta=1$ in the near-AdS$_2$ region, while~\cite{Gouteraux:2025exs} studies an operator with~$\Delta=0$.
-We thank the authors of~\cite{Gouteraux:2025exs} for discussions.
+We thank the authors of~\cite{Gouteraux:2025exs} for detailed discussions.